totaljs/jComponent/readme.md

     instance.on('#component-id', function(component) {
         // This event is executed when is ready a new component
-        // with the `data-component-id` attribute.
+        // with the `data-jc-id` attribute.
     });

     instance.on('@component-name', function(component) {